femboyfin/dbdideas/survivor_perks.md

 ## [Specialist](<https://deadbydaylight.wiki.gg/wiki/Specialist>) 📉 🗑️

-- No longer requires you to hit a Great Repair Skill Check to consume tokens, instead uses an Activate Ability button and the Tokens are applied after repairing for **8 seconds**
+- No longer requires you to hit a Great Repair Skill Check to consume tokens, instead uses an Activate Ability button
   - Makes the perk less RNG dependent and allows the survivor to hit Great Skill Checks on generators they don't want to apply their Fast Track stacks to.
 - Removed Token limit
   - Prevents you from needing to apply your 6 Tokens onto a gen and then go back to searching if you want to use the perk to remove a large amount from a gen at one time.